 (Open to all public, private, and home-schooled students.)

 - Any art media may be used that creates a two-dimensional design (paint, crayon, colored pencil, stickers, paper, etc.).
-Posters with three-dimensional aspects cannot be mailed for further judging and therefore will not be accepted.
 Your poster may be any size, from letter sized paper to large poster size.

-- The poster must contain the words of this year’s theme “Where Would We BEE Without Pollinators?” somewhere on the front.
+- The poster must contain the words of this year’s theme “Healthy Forests = Healthy Communities” somewhere on the front.
 The students name should NOT be on the front of the poster.

 - Poster content should be the original work of the student.

 - Each poster should be created by one student.

 - The National Association of Conservation Districts poster contest ENTRY FORM must be electronically submitted as well to firstname.lastname@example.org.

 JUDGING: Poster authors will remain hidden during judging.
 Judges understand the different levels of capability per category.
 For younger students, artwork that is done with student handwriting will score better than artwork done with adult assistance.
 Judging will follow the NACD format of: